 Your bestie’s pregnant and you can’t be with her to celebrate.
-So why not surprise her with a virtual baby shower with all her closest friends and family.
+So why not surprise her by hosting a virtual baby shower with all her closest friends and family.
 Here’s how.

 Choose your virtual ‘venue’

-Facebook Messenger Rooms: You set up a room through messenger and then share the link with up to 50 people through either your Facebook friends, whats app, text, email or Instagram.
+Facebook Messenger Rooms: You set up a room through messenger and then share the link with up to 50 people through either your Facebook friends, WhatsApp, text, email or Instagram.
 And guests don’t need to be on Facebook to join.
-You can even create a private Facebook event before hand to discuss the plans of the shower.
+You can even create a private Facebook event beforehand to discuss the plans of the virtual baby shower.